rse-aunz/rse-aunz.github.io/code_of_conduct.md

 - Ending a talk that violates the Code of Conduct early
 - A public announcement of an incident, ideally in the same venue that the violation occurred.
 - Immediately ending any event volunteer responsibilities and privileges the individual(s) hold(s).
-- An imposed suspension from the Council platforms.
+- An imposed suspension from the Association platforms.
 The Contact will communicate this suspension to the individual(s).
 They’ll be asked to take this suspension voluntarily, but if they don’t agree then a temporary ban may be imposed to enforce this suspension.
 - A permanent or temporary ban from some or all Council spaces.
 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies.